VVestin/MistyJSLesson/content.md

 # Type conversions
 --

-Conversions happen implicitly all the time.
-Use the `Number`, `String`, and `Boolean` functions to force a conversion --
+Conversions happen implicitly all the time
+--

 ```